September 19, 2019

-(CHRISTIANSBURG, Virginia) – The New River Health District will offer free seasonal flu vaccine at a special drive-thru dispensing clinic on Friday, Oct.
-4 from 10 a.m. to 2 p.m. at Old Christiansburg High School, 208 College St. in Christiansburg.
+(CHRISTIANSBURG, Virginia) – The New River Health District (NRHD) will offer free seasonal flu vaccine at a special drive-thru dispensing clinic on Friday, September 20 from 9:00 a.m. to 2:00 p.m. at the Radford Fire and Rescue station at 1500 Wadsworth Street.

-Only 400 doses of vaccine will be available, and will be offered to anyone 18 years and older on a first-come, first-served basis.
-Be sure to wear clothing that is loose around the arm so that a public health nurse can administer the flu shot in the upper arm, without your having to leave the comfort and convenience of your car.
+The NRHD will have vaccine available, and it will be offered free to anyone 18 years and older on a first-come, first-served basis.
+Be sure to wear clothing that is loose around the arm so that a public health nurse can administer the flu shot in the upper arm, without having to leave the comfort and convenience of your car.

-All persons aged six months or older should be vaccinated against influenza each year.
+All persons aged 6 months or older should be vaccinated against influenza each year.
 Particular effort should be made to vaccinate people at higher risk for influenza complications, including:

 - Pregnant and postpartum women, or those who will be pregnant during the influenza season;